 For the Red Wine Vinaigrette

 - ½ teaspoon dijon mustard

-- ½ clove garlic grated
+- ½ clove garlic grated or finely minced

 - ½ teaspoon Italian seasoning